MTV Brasil: History

-MTV Brasil was launched on 20 October 1990, only to metropolitan São Paulo, through UHF channel A32 and metropolitan Rio de Janeiro, through VHF channel A9 (with TV Corcovado as an affiliate station).
+MTV Brasil was launched on 20 October 1990 as 'TV Musicá', only to metropolitan São Paulo, through UHF channel A32 and metropolitan Rio de Janeiro, through VHF channel A9 (with TV Corcovado as an affiliate station).
 The first video shown was Garota de Ipanema, sung by Marina Lima.

 In 1996, Viacom acquired 50% of the network, which was, until then, a wholly owned subsidiary of Abril.

 MTV Brasil launched on SKY on 19 August 1999 for that year's edition of MTV Video Music Brasil.

 In 2005, due to regulatory requirements that non-Brazilian companies can own only up to 30% of a terrestrial network, Abril acquired 20% of MTV Brasil from Viacom.

 In September 2006, MTV Brasil launched the broadband channel Overdrive following the international model for the MTV Overdrive.
 Meanwhile, MTV Brasil announced that it will launch an FM radio station in January 2007 before gradually expanded nationwide.

 In early 2007, MTV Brasil stopped airing music videos, being its feature since its launch but was gradually reduced in the mid-2000s.